munoztd0/Hitchhikers_guide_to_the_brain/index.md

 ### Install Matlab on Linux (only works if you are on the UniGE VPN)

-Download Matlab 2019a (it is the most recent versions that works fine the ones above won't work) [download Matlab r2019a](https://drive.switch.ch/index.php/s/m8PCkw6tKJo40DH) (you might need a switchdrive account)
+[Download Matlab r2019a](https://drive.switch.ch/index.php/s/m8PCkw6tKJo40DH) it is the most recent versions that works fine the ones above won't work (and you might need a switchdrive account)

 Open up a terminal (ctrl+alt+t) and copy paste these lines
 ```markdown